Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) Several neighboring countries of China have issued public health updates regarding human papillomavirus (HMPV) amid the rising respiratory disease outbreak in China.

-The increase in reported HMPV cases has caused global concern, as several cases have recently been reported outside mainland China – in Hong Kong and Malaysia.
+The increase in reported HMPV cases has caused global concern, as several cases have recently been reported outside mainland China—in Hong Kong and Malaysia.
 Neither the Chinese government nor the WHO has declared a public health emergency related to the virus.

 First identified in 2001, there is currently no vaccine to prevent HMPV.
-The disease typically causes symptoms similar to the common cold, including cough, fever, stuffy or runny nose, sore throat, wheezing, difficulty breathing, and rash.
+The disease typically causes symptoms similar to the common cold, including cough, fever, nasal congestion or runny nose, sore throat, wheezing, difficulty breathing, and rash.
 However, the risk of severe illness is higher in people under 5 years of age or over 65 years of age.

 Response of countries to the HMPV epidemic in China, figure 1